turquele/password-generator/README.md

 ## Description

 This project is a basic website to help any user to create a safe password.
-This project was developed mainly in javaScript an help me to advance in the knoledge of this lenguage.
+This project was developed mainly in javaScript with the intention of helping the developer to advance in the knowledge of javaScript .

 ## Installation